tangle-network/protocol-solidity/docs/AnchorBase.md

 > AnchorBase contract

 Base contract for interoperable anchors.
-Each anchor base is a LinkableTree which allows it to be connected to other LinkableTrees.
+Each anchor base is a LinkableAnchor which allows it to be connected to other LinkableAnchors.